 It is obvious for you to find it difficult to choose between the Motorola MB8600 and the Motorola MB8611.
-Laden with exceptional networking traits, both these modems are worth considering, with the specs sheets varying ever so subtly.
-In the subsequent comparison between these would highlight the expertise of each, whilst helping you choose better and with relevance.
+Laden with exceptional networking traits, both these modems are worth considering in 2022, with the specs sheets varying ever so subtly.
+The subsequent comparison between these two modems would highlight the expertise of each, whilst helping you choose better and with relevance.

 Motorola MB8611 vs MB8600: Quick Comparison

 |Traits||Motorola MB8611||Motorola MB8600||Winner|

 |Channels||32 x 8 / 2 x 2||32 x 8 / 2 x 2||DRAW|

 |Downstream: 3.8 Gbps|